CONSTITUTION AND BYLAWS OF THE RONDOUT VALLEY BUSINESS ASSOCIATION

 3. The Treasurer shall report to the Association as to whether the records of the Association reflect currency regarding any Member.

-A. Annual Meeting The Association shall conduct an Annual Meeting in the month of January each year.
-The Annual Meeting may be held as one and the same meeting with a Regular Meeting during the month of January.
-The Board of Directors shall be elected at the Annual Meeting for that year’s term as described in these by-laws.
+A. Annual Meeting The Association shall conduct an Annual Meeting in the month of February each year.
+The Annual Meeting may be held as one and the same meeting with a Regular Meeting during the month of February.
+The Board of Directors shall be elected at the Annual Meeting for that year’s term as described in these bylaws.

 B. Board of Directors Meetings The Association shall conduct Board Meetings at intervals and at dates and times decided upon by a vote of the Board of Directors.